stuart-bradley/steam_lan_game_finder/README.md

 Once that is done the class can be initialised with a list of Steam IDs, which will return an `OrderedDict` of intersects in the same format as the main web application uses.
 Keep in mind these are not formatted nicely, and may require some post-processing.

+Additionally, the standalone script does not handle price information, or converting Steam IDs to aliases.
+These tasks are avoided purely to keep the script fast (as it builds the database everytime it gets run).